clux/provision/README.md

 ### editor
 Scrapes the latest 64bit linux sublime text 3 url and extracts it to ~/local/sublime_text_3.

+This is unused at the moment as can use sublime deb.
+Get package control up and install packages:

+- SublimeLinter
+- SublimeLinter-jshint
+- SublimeLinter-json
+- Seti_UI

 ### cpy
 Installs settings for: